bobandash/synqsell_shopify/README.md

 These observations led me to a crucial question: could I create a risk-free method for wholesale customers to test out manufacturers' promising but underperforming products, and potentially trigger the positive feedback loop of successful products?
 That was my motivation for building SynqSell, a Shopify app that allows cross-store product imports between suppliers and retailers, and automatic synchronization of prices, orders, and payments.

+Just a disclaimer: I may be completely wrong in understanding Shopify merchants' needs.
+This project showcased to me that software is a continuous process of iteration.

 ### Deployment Status
 - Submitted to Shopify App Store for Review
 - Video Demo: https://www.youtube.com/watch?v=D-RJJmcRiks&feature=youtu.be